Stump Cross Caverns Logo 2

 rock hammer is ideal, but a regular ball-peen hammer or even a mallet will work.
 All participants should have adequate protective eyewear.
 You should also use a cloth under and over the rock to contain any shards.

-Picture of a rock and a hammer.
+Picture of a rock hammer.

 Make sure there is a very solid surface underneath (you might want to save this activity for a garage or cellar floor).
 You should also ensure that everyone – aside from the adult wielding the hammer or blunt instrument – is at a safe distance.